-UPDATE 1-Israel court lifts injunction against Leviathan gas field operation
+UPDATE 2-Israeli court lifts injunction against Leviathan gas field operation

 The Leviathan partners are now waiting to open the wells and fill the subsea pipeline with natural gas, a process that sends emissions into the air.

 The latest petition to halt the process was brought by several municipalities and an environmental group against the project’s operator, Noble, and Israel’s Environmental Protection Ministry.

+The Leviathan partners said the project has been subject to rigorous oversight by the ministries of energy and environmental protection and other regulators.

-(Reporting by Dan Williams and Tova Cohen Editing by Steven Scheer and Jeffrey Heller)
+“The natural gas from Leviathan will improve Israel’s air quality by displacing coal, improve Israel’s environment, provide security of supply and create unprecedented commercial ties in the region,” they said.
+(Reporting by Dan Williams and Tova Cohen Editing by Jeffrey Heller and David Evans)